knpuniversity/oauth2-client-bundle/README.md

 * "Social" authentication / login
 * "Connect with Facebook" type of functionality
 * Fetching access keys via OAuth2 to be used with an API
-* Doing OAuth2 authentication with [Guard](https://knpuniversity.com/screencast/guard)
+* Doing OAuth2 authentication with [Symfony Custom Authenticator](https://symfonycasts.com/screencast/symfony-security)

-This bundle integrates with [league/oauth2-client](http://oauth2-client.thephpleague.com/).
+This bundle integrates with [league/oauth2-client](https://oauth2-client.thephpleague.com/).

 ## Requirements